docker/docs/ee/dtr/index.md

 * [Image signing](image-signing)

 ## Image and job management

- DTR offers a web-based user interface with which users can browse Docker images and [review repository events](/ee/dtr/user/audit-repository-events/).
-With the UI, in fact, users can even see which Dockerfile lines were used to produce an image and, if security scanning is enabled, a list of all of the software installed in that image.
-In addition, the web UI can be used to [review and audit jobs](/ee/dtr/admin/manage-jobs/audit-jobs-via-ui/).
+ DTR has a web-based user interface that you ca use to browse images and [audit repository events](/ee/dtr/user/audit-repository-events/).
+With the UI, you can see which Dockerfile lines produced an image and, if security scanning is enabled, a list of all of the software installed in that image.
+You can also [audit jobs with the web interface](/ee/dtr/admin/manage-jobs/audit-jobs-via-ui/).

-DTR can serve as a Continuous Integration and Continuous Delivery component, in the building, shipping, and running of applications.
+DTR can serve as a Continuous Integration and Continuous Delivery (CI/CD) component, in the building, shipping, and running of applications.

 ## Availability